 Make Tender Green Vegetables

 Stovetop steaming isn't rocket science, but it still requires more prep and time than this microwave alternative.
 Any green vegetable that you'd be tempted to steam or blanch—think broccoli, green beans, bok choy, asparagus, and the like—can go straight into the microwave instead.
-Just place your veggies on a plate with a splash of water, cover it tightly in plastic wrap, and microwave on high for one or two minutes, until the vegetables are fork-tender.
-As the water turns to steam, it'll cause the plastic wrap to puff up, so you don't have to worry about it sticking to your food.
+You can get precise prep instructions from our article on how to steam vegetables in the microwave, but the general rule of thumb remains roughly the same: Just place your veggies on a plate, cover them with a triple layer of damp paper towels, and microwave on high for one or two minutes, until the vegetables are fork-tender.

 You're skeptical.
 I understand; I was, too.
 Then I discovered that I could make a dense, fudgy homemade chocolate cake (or this mocha version) in under 10 minutes.
 Oh, and the whole only-using-one-bowl thing doesn't hurt, either.
 Then again, more experienced bakers who like a challenge shouldn't dismiss the microwave altogether—just take a gander at these lighter-than-air Rocky Road sponge cakes, jam-packed with marshmallows, dark and white chocolate, toasted walnuts, and bourbon.